 Industry celebration

-As part of the transition, Aaron Saltzman of Dave’s Markets and Lucky’s Supermarkets will conclude his tenure as chairman of the OGA Board.
+As part of the transition, Aaron Saltzman of Dave’s Markets and Lucky’s Supermarkets, will conclude his tenure as chairman of the OGA Board.

 [RELATED: Ohio Grocers Association’s Mullins Leaves Legacy Of Fighting The Impossible]

-Shared vision for the future
+Shared vision for future

-Ewig and Graff are aligned in their vision for the future of OGA, with a continued focus on strong advocacy for Ohio’s grocery retailers and the broader industry.
-Together, they are committed to building on the association’s foundation by expanding opportunities for member engagement, strengthening industry relationships and enhancing OGA’s role as a leading voice in public policy.
+They are committed to building on the association’s foundation by expanding opportunities for member engagement, strengthening industry relationships and enhancing OGA’s role as a leading voice in public policy.

-“The Ohio Grocers Association has long been a cornerstone for our industry, bringing retailers and partners together in meaningful ways,” Ewig said.
+“The Ohio Grocers Association has long been a cornerstone for our industry, bringing retailers and partners together in meaningful ways,” he said.
 “I’m honored to step into this role and work alongside Ron and the entire OGA board to continue that tradition while exploring new opportunities for growth and impact.”

-“OGA’s strength has always been its ability to connect people and advocate effectively on behalf of the industry,” Graff said.
+“OGA’s strength has always been its ability to connect people and advocate effectively on behalf of the industry,” he said.
 “I’m excited to return as chairman and partner with Joe and the OGA team to ensure we continue delivering value to our members and advancing the grocery community across Ohio.”

 About the association